TheSilvered/Neve/CONTRIBUTING.md

 ### Constants

-If a function does not modify the contents of a pointer they should be marked as constant.
+If a function does not modify the contents of a pointer it should be marked as constant.

 ```c